frankelavsky/academic_homepage/_posts/2025-05-25-just-a-tool.markdown

     <figcaption>Presently, my favorite poem.
 Credit: <a href="https://bsky.app/profile/did:plc:hvukjfdx5ddyfdv5n7qn24xd">Joseph Fasano, @josephfasano.bsky.social</a></figcaption>
 </figure>

-Tools are immensely influential: they have the power to mold humanity, to include and exclude, to define what matters, and to literally shape the climate and environments we live in.
+Tools are immensely influential: they have the ability to mold humanity, to include and exclude, to define what matters, and to literally shape the climate and environments we live in.
 "Tools" are radically powerful extensions of human will.

 I want to argue that AI agents (as the corporate-controlled transformer and diffusion based models of our modern day) are largely bad to use, especially now, and in most all contexts.
 Their dangers are environmental, economic, and existential.
 As a "tool" they are far too destructive.